 Kim Wolske is a research associate (assistant professor) in the Harris School of Public Policy at the University of Chicago.
 Her work draws on environmental and social psychology to examine the behavioral dimensions of public-facing energy policies and programs.
 She is particularly interested in understanding the motivations and barriers associated with consumer adoption of efficient and renewable energy technologies as well as public perceptions of climate change and related emergent technologies.
 Kim teaches courses on using behavioral science to improve policy design.

 Reuven Sussman manages human dimensions of energy efficiency programs at the American Council for an Energy-Efficient Economy (ACEEE) in Washington, D.C.
 He is co-chair of the annual Behavior, Energy and Climate Change conference (BECC).
 Reuven was a behavior change consultant, university instructor, and researcher at the U. Victoria in Canada.
 Currently, he studies energy efficient behavior and programs that encourage energy efficiency through behavior change.

-Membership Chair: Nancy Piotrowski
+Council rep: Nancy Piotrowski

-Nancy Piotrowski works as a professor, researcher, consultant, advocate and psychological services provider.
+Nancy Piotrowski works as a professor, researcher, consultant, advocate, and psychological services provider.
 Trained as a clinical psychologist, she has 25-plus years of professional experience working at the local, state, federal, and international levels.
-She is interested in the transtheoretical model of change, expectancies, and how models of addiction may help influence science in the area of environmental, population and conservation psychology.
+She is interested in the transtheoretical model of change, expectancies, and how models of addiction may help influence science in the area of environmental, population, and conservation psychology.

-Chair of the Awards Committee: Cameron Brick
+Chair of Awards Committee: Sonya Sachdeva

-Chair of the Communications Committee: Sabrina Köhler
+Chair of Communications Committee: Derrick Sebree

-Fellows Chair: Elise Amel
+Fellows chair: Elise Amel